zmarffy/apt-repo/README.md

 # `apt-repo-maker`

 `apt-repo-maker` is a program to create and host an APT repo on GitHub.
-It wraps `reprepro`.
+Yes, this means committing binaries to a repo, because why not.
+It wraps `reprepro` with a very simple CLI.

 ## Setup

-Run apt-repo setup.
+Run `apt-repo setup`.
 Usage is as follows.

 ```text
 usage: apt-repo setup [-h] --public-key PUBLIC_KEY --private-key PRIVATE_KEY --description DESCRIPTION --origin ORIGIN --label LABEL --codename CODENAME --arch ARCH [ARCH ...] --component